What are shellfish water protected areas?

-As the Shellfish Waters Directive has been repealed and subsumed into the Water Framework Directive, the Pollution Reduction Programmes will be reviewed in 2018, which is in line with the midterm of the second River Basin Cycle under Water Framework Directive.
+Shellfish Action Plans will next be reviewed on a priority basis starting in 2021 which is in line with the third River Basin Cycle under the Water Framework Directive.

 Once shellfish are harvested, they are categorised by the Food Standards Agency before being placed on the market for public consumption.
 This process ensures that the purification of shellfish is sufficient to protect public health.

 DAERA works closely with the Food Standards Agency in managing shellfisheries from both an environmental and public health perspective.

 Water Framework Directive

 The Water Framework Directive(WFD) originally established a legal framework for the protection, improvement and sustainable use of Europe’s water environment.
 This has been taken forward through the introduction of River Basin Management Plans.